hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

 (EDIT: maybe away this whole section. cluster-level operations aren't really a thing, are they?)

-we will define the operations necesary to get from M to N (or we won't, see the following sections) in terms of the "operations" necessary to do on each cluster (one (possibly "compound" operation per cluster) such that every cluster will either be:
+we will define the operations necesary to get from list M to list N (or we won't, see the following sections) in terms of the "operations" necessary to do on each cluster (one (possibly "compound" operation per cluster) such that every cluster will either be: